andraghetti/bioelfa/CONTRIBUTING.md

-# Contributing to My Package
+# Contributing to BIOELFA

-Thank you for considering contributing to My Package!
+Thank you for considering contributing to BIOELFA!

 ## Issues
 Please report any issues or bugs in the GitHub [issue tracker](https://github.com/andraghetti/bioelfa/issues).
 When reporting issues, please include a detailed description and steps to reproduce the issue.

 ## Pull Requests
 Pull Requests are always welcome!
-To contribute to My Package:
+To contribute to BIOELFA:

 1. Fork the repo and create your branch from `main` (e.g. `git checkout -b mybranch`).
 2. Install the dependencies with `poetry install`.